BlueBrain/nexus/src/main/paradox/docs/faq.md

 Yes, Nexus is a free, Open Source platform released under [Apache Licence 2.0](https://opensource.org/licenses/Apache-2.0)

-### How to run Blue Brain Nexus?
+### How do I run Blue Brain Nexus?

-There are many ways to run Nexus: a public instance is running in a [Sandbox](https://sandbox.bluebrainnexus.io/web/), meanwhile if you want to run it locally you might need to install [Docker](getting-started/running-nexus/index.html#docker) or [Minikube](getting-started/running-nexus/index.html#run-nexus-locally-with-minikube).
+There are many ways to run Nexus.
+The public instance is running in a [Sandbox](https://sandbox.bluebrainnexus.io/web/), meanwhile if you want to run it locally you might need to install [Docker](getting-started/running-nexus/index.html#docker) or [Minikube](getting-started/running-nexus/index.html#run-nexus-locally-with-minikube).
 You can also deploy Nexus [“on premise”](getting-started/running-nexus/index.html#on-premise-cloud-deployment), as a single instance or as a cluster.
 Nexus has also been deployed and tested on AWS and information on deploying in the Amazon cloud will be made available shortly.

 ### How can I try Blue Brain Nexus without installing it?
 What is the difference with a relational database like PostgreSQL?

 The [Sandbox](https://sandbox.bluebrainnexus.io/web/) provides a public instance that can serve as a testbed.
 Be aware that the content of the Sandbox is regularly purged.

-Although Nexus can be used as a regular database, it's flexibility and feature set are well beyond that.
+Although Blue Brain Nexus can be used as a regular database, it's flexibility and feature set are well beyond that.
 Just to mention some of the Nexus features:

-* Allows to define different constraints to different set of data at runtime;
+* Allows the user to define different constraints to different set of data at runtime
-* Provides automatic indexing into several indexers (currently ElasticSearch and Sparql), dealing with reindexing strategies, retries and progress;
+* Provides automatic indexing into several indexers (currently ElasticSearch and Sparql), dealing with reindexing strategies, retries and progress
-* Provides authentication;
+* Provides authentication
-* Comes with a flexible and granular authorization mechanism;
+* Comes with a flexible and granular authorization mechanism
 * Guarantees resources immutability, keeping track of a history of changes.